boazbk/tcs/lec_19_cryptography.md

 So, does [onetimepad](){.ref} give the final word on cryptography, and means that we can all communicate with perfect secrecy and live happily ever after?
 No it doesn't.
 While the one-time pad is efficient, and gives perfect secrecy, it has one glaring disadvantage: to communicate $n$ bits you need to store a key of length $n$.
-In contrast, practically used cryptosystems such as AES-128 have a short key of $128$ bits (i.e., $16$ bytes) that can be used to protect Terrabytes or more of communication!
+In contrast, practically used cryptosystems such as AES-128 have a short key of $128$ bits (i.e., $16$ bytes) that can be used to protect terrabytes or more of communication!
 Imagine that we all needed to use the one time pad.
 If that was the case, then if you had to communicate with $m$ people, you would have to  maintain (securely!)
 $m$ huge files that are each as long as the length of the maximum total communication you expect with that person.